waseemingly/tp/docs/UserGuide.md

 1. You can **change the password** to unlock CodeContact.
     * Enter the command `change-password pw/Password123! npw/<yourNewPassword>` in the command box
-    * :exclamation Note: You can always lock and unlock CodeContact using the `lock` and `unlock` commands
+    * ❗Note: You can always lock and unlock CodeContact using the `lock` and `unlock` commands

 1. Let us try **adding a project** to our CodeContact.